Add beauty to your space with these pretty DIY Garden Walkway Ideas and turn your yard into a more inviting and functional space!

-Establish a walkway in an uneven ground level by covering it with sand and small stone.
+Establish a walkway on an uneven ground level by covering it with sand and small stone.
 Finally, stack it with wood logs.

 8. Gravel Path

-Make room for the gravels by digging the ground in the path shape you require and fill it up with crushed stones.
+Make room for the gravels by digging the ground in the path shape you require and filling it with crushed stones.
 Finish off the project by filling the path with enough gravel!

 Build a traditional garden path using bricks as the edging and pea gravel filled within the circumference.
 Seek some inspiration from this post at Style Blue Print.

 10. Wooden Boardwalk

 You’ll need suitable hardware, hardboard siding, screws, hangers, boards, pea gravel, and spray marking paint.
 The step-by-step is available at Family Handy Man.

 Edge your ground with a bender board, lay down the landscape fabric within the space, and then fill the area with three-layer each of sand, stepping stones, and gravel.
 Details here.